AdobeDocs/campaign.en/help/v8/config/enhanced-security.md

 ---

 # Campaign Enhanced Security add-on {#enhanced-security}

+This page is part of Adobe's [publicly available recommended secure configuration guidance](security.md#public-guidance) for Campaign v8.

 To make your network connection more secure and provide improved security for your resources, [!DNL Adobe Campaign] offers a new **Enhanced security** add-on.